Trovemaster/Duo/docs/source/omega.rst

-.. _omega-representation:
+Ôªø.. _omega-representation:

 Omega representation
 ====================

-Duo traditionally works in a Hundís case (a) electronic basis, :math:`|\mathrm{state},\Lambda,S,\Sigma\rangle`, i.e. the ``LambdañS`` (or ``vib``) contraction.
+Duo traditionally works in a Hund‚Äôs case (a) electronic basis, :math:`|\mathrm{state},\Lambda,S,\Sigma\rangle`, i.e. the ``Lambda‚ÄìS`` (or ``vib``) contraction.
-Duo can now also work in an :math:`\Omega`-based contracted representation, where the electronic + spinñorbit problem is diagonalised at each bond length and the resulting :math:`\Omega`-labelled channels are used for vibrational contraction and for the final rovibronic basis.
+Duo can now also work in an :math:`\Omega`-based contracted representation, where the electronic + spin‚Äìorbit problem is diagonalised at each bond length and the resulting :math:`\Omega`-labelled channels are used for vibrational contraction and for the final rovibronic basis.

-The :math:`\Lambda S \rightarrow \Omega` transformation (often called the *state-interacting* method) has been widely used to simplify the treatment of spinñorbit coupling in rovibronic calculations; see, e.g., :cite:`21BeJoLi.SO,19PaEvAn.ai,11YuBixx.SO`.
-The key idea is to diagonalise the electronic Hamiltonian together with the BreitñPauli spinñorbit Hamiltonian to obtain effective potentials for each spinñorbit component.
-While this can make the problem look ìsingle-state-likeî, strict equivalence with the original :math:`\Lambda S` formulation requires transforming the *full* nuclear-motion Hamiltonian, which introduces spinñorbit-induced non-adiabatic couplings (NACs);
+The :math:`\Lambda S \rightarrow \Omega` transformation (often called the *state-interacting* method) has been widely used to simplify the treatment of spin‚Äìorbit coupling in rovibronic calculations; see, e.g., :cite:`21BeJoLi.SO,19PaEvAn.ai,11YuBixx.SO`.
+The key idea is to diagonalise the electronic Hamiltonian together with the Breit‚ÄìPauli spin‚Äìorbit Hamiltonian to obtain effective potentials for each spin‚Äìorbit component.
+While this can make the problem look ‚Äúsingle-state-like‚Äù, strict equivalence with the original :math:`\Lambda S` formulation requires transforming the *full* nuclear-motion Hamiltonian, which introduces spin‚Äìorbit-induced non-adiabatic couplings (NACs);
 see, e.g., :cite:`10TaKlKr.KCs,24BrDrYu.diabat,25Brady.diabat`.

 Transforming to the :math:`\Omega` representation